 Your parents do all the work for you makes you feel that you can’t do anything yourself.

-The lack of freedom to explore on your own may also results in a low self-worth.
+The lack of freedom to explore on your own may also result in low self-worth.
 You feel that you aren’t good enough to do anything and that’s why your parents are doing everything for you.
 You don’t learn to take initiatives and make mistakes.
 Too safe an environment actually hampers your growth as a person.

 4. Your parents argued all the time.

 When two parents argue, some children may feel responsible for the conflicts as though they have contributed to the fights.
 Children are very sensitive in that way.
 Especially if the arguments are centered around money and parenting styles, some children may see themselves as burdens and liabilities to their parents.
-Or when the children’s name are mentioned in the fights, they may get the wrong meaning too.
+Or when the children’s names are mentioned in the fights, they may get the wrong meaning too.

 Divorce is a concept beyond children.

 If your parents are divorced when you are young, this may be the cause of your low self-esteem too.
 Again, you may not see the impact now using from an adult’s perspective.
 But as a child, having divorced parents is traumatic.
-There’s a feeling of rejection, insecurity and fear.
+There’s a feeling of rejection, insecurity, and fear.
 It’s as though one of your parents didn’t want you anymore.

 Children at that age don’t understand what divorce is.
 They don’t understand why their parents need to be separated.
 They don’t want to take sides, but they are forced to take sides.
 It’s a painful experience for the kid.
-And not all parents do a great job in conveying the message to their kids.
+And not all parents do a great job of conveying the message to their kids.